15 Fun and Interesting Facts about Cheese

 Cheese production around the globe is more than the combined worldwide production of coffee, tobacco, tea, and cocoa beans.

-Contrary to popular belief cheese, eaten in moderate quantities, is an excellent source of protein, calcium, and phosphorus.
-It’s saturated fat content is responsible for its bad reputation.
+Contrary to popular belief, cheese, eaten in moderate quantities, is an excellent source of protein, calcium, and phosphorus.
+Its saturated fat content is responsible for its bad reputation.
 Even so, the benefits of eating cheese outweigh any negative effects.

 Cheese can be produced using a variety of milk including cow, buffalo, goat, horse, and even camel.